 Michele Gamba - Conductor - W Print

-Hailed as a refined and eclectic interpreter, Michele made his debut at the Covent Garden Linbury Theatre, conducting Mozart’s Bastien und Bastienne and a staged version of Berio’s Folk Songs.
-He then appeared at the Staatsoper Berlin for a new production of Le nozze di Figaro directed by Jürgen Flimm, enjoying great success from audience and critics alike.
+Now considered as one of the most eclectic interpreters of recent years, Michele Gamba had his debut at Covent Garden Linbury Theatre conducting Mozart’s Bastien und Bastienne and a staged version of Berio's Folk Songs.
+He then appeared at the Berlin State Opera for a new production of Le nozze di Figaro directed by Jürgen Flimm, gaining great success from the audience and critics alike.

-After working as an assistant with Antonio Pappano and Daniel Barenboim, he was invited to conduct for several important theaters and orchestras throughout Europe.
-Since his debut at Milan Teatro alla Scala with I due Foscari in 2016, he has developed a strong collaboration with the house, which led him to conduct the world premiere of Madina by Fabio Vacchi, the Opening Gala “A riveder le stelle” in 2020, L’elisir d’amore, Le nozze di Figaro and a new production of Rigoletto staged by renowned Italian director Mario Martone.
+After his debut at the Teatro alla Scala in Milan in 2016, he developed a strong collaboration with the famous opera house and orchestra, which led him to conduct nine productions in the past few years: the world premiere of Madina by Fabio Vacchi; the Opening Gala “A riveder le stelle” in 2020; L'elisir d'amore; Le nozze di Figaro; an all-Schumann recital and Schubert’s Winterreise with baritone Markus Werba; the highly acclaimed new production of Rigoletto staged by renowned Italian director Mario Martone; Médée; Puccini’s Turandot in the production which marked the composer’s centenary celebrations; and Tosca.

-Particularly active in the symphonic repertoire and with a deep interest for new music, Michele has often conducted orchestras and ensembles such as the Orchestra Sinfonica Nazionale della Rai, Tokyo Symphony Orchestra, Duisburger Philharmoniker, Orchestre du Capitole de Toulouse, Orchestra Sinfonica di Milano, Divertimento Ensemble, Slovenian Philharmonic.
-He opened the 2019 edition of Milano Musica Festival and closed the 2021 series, conducting a broad variety of new works by composers like Francesconi, Saunders, Vacchi, Reich, Adès, Poppe, especially commissioned for these concerts, offering programmes inspired by cultural curiosity and refinement, pairing great contemporary authors with classics of the 20th century Avantgarde, such as Boulez, Zimmermann and Xenakis.
+Particularly active in the symphonic repertoire and with a deep interest in new music, Michele has often conducted orchestras and ensembles like Orchestra Sinfonica Nazionale della Rai, Tokyo Symphony Orchestra, Duisburger Philharmoniker, Orchestre du Capitole de Toulouse, Orchestra Sinfonica di Milano, Divertimento Ensemble, Slovenian Philharmonic.
+He opened the 2019 edition of Milano Musica Festival and closed the 2021 series, conducting a broad variety of new commissions by composers like Francesconi, Saunders, Vacchi, Reich, Adès, Poppe, offering programmes inspired by cultural curiosity and refinement, pairing great authors from nowadays to classics of the 20th century avant-garde, like Boulez, Zimmermann and Xenakis.

-An accomplished pianist, performing at the piano remains an important part of his artistry, leading him to collaborate with many chamber music partners at Munich Gasteig, London Wigmore Hall, Berlin Philharmonie.
-Out now is the brand new cd “Correspondences”, which offers, together with cellist Martina Rudić, fascinating parallels between Bach, Berio and Boulez.
+Performing at the piano remains a true necessity for him - he keeps collaborating with many chamber music partners at Munich Gasteig, London Wigmore Hall, Berlin Philharmonie.
+Out now is the brand new CD Correspondences with cellist Martina Rudić, which offers fascinating parallels between Bach, Berio and Boulez.

-Michele Gamba was born in Milan, where he completed his musical studies at “G. Verdi” Conservatoire and read Philosophy at Milan State University, with a dissertation on Hannah Arendt.
+Michele Gamba was born in Milan where he completed his musical studies at Conservatorio "G. Verdi" and read Philosophy at Milan State University, with a dissertation on Hannah Arendt - The Human Condition.
 He subsequently attended piano masterclasses with Maria Tipo at the Scuola di Musica di Fiesole, studied chamber music at the Royal Academy in London and orchestral conducting at Accademia Chigiana di Siena and Vienna Musikhochschule.

 Legal information